top of page

 Once you order your first Guinness that's when it might start going downhill.
 First of all, they pour their Guinness in the gimmicky 16oz glass vs the traditional pint from across the pond.
 The pour is average and it'll set you back $8.00.
 One of the most annoying things an Irish Pub can do is pour you a Guinness in a miniature pint glass.
 It's insulting, really.
 Do they really think we won't be able to tell the difference?
 It's one thing if you're a full-blown sports bar or an Applebee's and you serve the black stuff in that fashion, but if you're trying to be a legitimate Irish Pub then you can't short-change your guests like that.
 You just can't.

 The draft beer selection is average at best, and the whiskey selection may tickle most people's fancies, however, there's nothing to write home about.
 If you want any whiskey your little heart could desire, then you're better off going to the Dead Rabbit down the street.
 There are daily specials on food which is nice, and they offer a daily $6.00 Tully Tube Shot which we never indulged in.
-Once the first pint comes to an end you might notice the bartender dedicating their attention to the other guests and other tasks.
+Once the first pint comes to an end you might notice the bartender dedicating their attention to other things.
 The music sounds like it's being played on a 90's boom box that keeps going in and out.
 Listening to music here was like trying to watch a buffering YouTube video; ya' just can't do it.

 The bathrooms are clean, the atmosphere is warm, the craftsmanship is on point, and the exposed brick makes for some good eye candy.
 They have fun signage on the walls, enough TVs for gamedays, and an overall good vibe in here.
 I'm sure the owner of the place will strongly disagree with me, but this is a prime example of a Pub that has the eye candy but doesn't hold any water.
 Irish Pubs should be rated on the Craic first and foremost with everything else following suit.
 I'd rather grab a pint in a rundown building where I know I'll be surrounded by warm bargoers and laughter rather than an expensive and "proper" Pub that makes me feel cold and shortchanged.